ibm-cloud-docs/codeengine/getting-started.md

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
 2. Select **Start creating** from **Run your source code**.
 3. Select **Application**.
 4. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that provisioning your project can take a few minutes.
-Wait until the project status is `Active` before continuing to the next step.
+Wait until the project status is `Active` before you continue to the next step.
 5. Enter a name for the application.
 6. Select **Source code**.
 7. Specify `https://github.com/IBM/CodeEngine` for your source repository.